Cidaas/terraform-provider-cidaas/README.md

 terraform import cidaas_custom_provider.resource_name provider_name
 ```

-# cidaas_group_type (Resource)-Previously cidaas_user_group_category
+# cidaas_group_type (Resource)

-The Group Type, managed through the `cidaas_group_type` resource in the provider defines and configures categories for user groups within the Cidaas system.
+The Group Type, managed through the `cidaas_group_type` resource in the provider defines and configures categories for user groups within the cidaas system.

  Ensure that the below scopes are assigned to the client with the specified `client_id`:

 * cidaas:group_type_read
 * cidaas:group_type_write
 * cidaas:group_type_delete

-### V2 to V3 Migration

-If you are migrating from v2 to v3, please note that `cidaas_user_group_category` has been renamed to `cidaas_group_type`.
-Please update your Terraform configuration files accordingly to ensure compatibility with the latest version(v3).

 ## Example Usage